ipspace/netlab/docs/dev/validation.md

         type: exbs_timers ### INVALID, WON'T WORK
 ```

-You can use `_namespace` attribute within the user-defined data types to add attributes from other objects.
+You can use the `_namespace` attribute within the user-defined data types to add attributes from other objects.
 For example, as you can use link attributes in VLAN definitions, the **vlan** definition (see `modules/vlan.yml`) includes the `_namespace` attribute:

 ```
 attributes: